Teen pleads 'no contest' in Westmont Hilltop attack plot case

 Pringle is scheduled to be sentenced Oct.
 3. A three- to six-year sentence in state prison followed by 10 years of probation was recommended as a part of the plea deal, although judges are not bound by sentences agreed upon in plea deals.

-A no-contest plea means that the defendant does not have to admit to the crime with which they're charged, but does acknowledge that there is enough evidence for prosecutors to win a conviction; a no-contest plea carries the same weight as a guilty plea.
+A no-contest plea means that the defendant does not have to admit to the crime with which he or she is charged, but does acknowledge that there is enough evidence for prosecutors to win a conviction; a no-contest plea carries the same weight as a guilty plea.

 "The quick action of the community saying something when they saw something, coupled with the Westmont Hilltop School District's quick response and law enforcement's rapid action, all prevented what was going to be a true tragedy," Cambria County District Attorney Gregory Neugebauer said in a press release.
 "Mr. Pringle will serve time in state prison and will remain under supervision for a long time, thus ensuring the safety of the public and our community."